isomerpages/govtech-stp/_traveller-resources/Checklists for Inbound Travellers .md

 ---
 <p style="font-size:18px; margin-bottom:10px; line-height:1.5;">These checklists provide a comprehensive step-by-step guide for travellers who are intending to travel to Singapore and have already identified an appropriate SafeTravel Lane to enter Singapore by.
 If you have yet to identify a suitable Safe Travel Lane for entry, return to the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page and use the self-help tool for details.</p>

 <p style="font-size:18px; margin-bottom:10px; line-height:1.5;"><b>Singapore is transitioning towards a new travel framework based on COVID-19 vaccination status</b>.
 You can refer to the appropriate checklist below depending on your arrival date, travel lane used, vaccination status and travel history.
-Travellers from Malaysia who wish to travel to Singapore via land should use existing travel lanes until further details are available on the land border reopening.</p>
+Travellers from Malaysia who wish to travel to Singapore via land should use <a href="#malaysia">existing travel lanes</a> until further details are available on the land border reopening.</p>

 <p style="font-size:18px; margin-bottom:10px; line-height:1.5;">Travellers who had identified a suitable Safe Travel Lane for entry into Singapore and referenced the relevant checklist, have reported being much better prepared for the trip.</p>